Roy Kwong: Political career

-In 2007 District Council elections, 24-year-old Kwong ran in Pek Long of the Yuen Long District Council, defeating a veteran pro-Beijing Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) incumbent Chan Siu-kay.
+In the 2007 District Council elections, 24-year-old Kwong ran in Pek Long of the Yuen Long District Council, defeating a veteran pro-Beijing Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) incumbent Chan Siu-kay.
 He went on to be re-elected in 2011, 2015, and 2019.

 As a 25-year-old, Kwong became the youngest candidate in the 2008 Legislative Council election, running in New Territories West with Cheung Yin-tung but was not elected.
 In the 2012 Legislative Council election, he ran with party chairman Albert Ho in the territory-wide District Council (Second) “super seat” and successfully helped Ho to be elected.

 In the 2016 Legislative Council election, he became a member of the Legislative Council of Hong Kong through the District Council (Second) "super seat" with veteran James To in which he won nearly 500,000 votes, the largest votes ever to be received by a ticket.
 He was once considered as a marginal candidate in the election according to the election poll.
 However, the weaker pro-democracy candidates from Civic Party, Neo Democrats and ADPL openly suspended their election campaign in order to secure the third super seat of the pro-democracy camp.
 Besides, he was recommended by Benny Tai's ThunderGo plan.
 As a result, Kwong was elected with a record-breaking number of popular votes.

 During the 2019–20 Hong Kong protests, Kwong was often seen chanting protest slogans and calling on protesters and police alike to remain calm.